 This style is built on a foundation of critical thinking skills and a flexible attitude.
 With an ability to modify processes on the fly and fill gaps in real time, this leadership style has its pros and cons.

 Strong analytical skills and a willingness to act is highly valuable in nursing settings.
 The drawback of flexibility and modification is that it can detract from processes put in place for long-term company growth.

-Often, situational leaders adapt their management style to the situation at hand, making them a jack-of-all-trades in a sense.
+Often, a situational leader will adapt their management style to the situation at hand, making them a jack-of-all-trades in a sense.
 In other industries, this may be a bit of a drawback.
-In medicine, you can likely envision a number of specialities where this is important (ER anyone?).
+In medicine and the health care industry in general, you can likely envision a number of specialities where this is important (ER anyone?).

 7. Visionary Leadership